sebaOsice/drizzlyBearKit/README.md

 ## Have a look around...

-You have probably noticed that your Browser already opened... http://localhost:3000
+>You have probably noticed that your Browser already opened... http://localhost:3000

-If your Metamask is properly Configured and runs on your Ganache Chain you are all Set and ready to go
+>If your Metamask is properly Configured and runs on your Ganache Chain you are all Set and ready to go

-You have access to following tools inside the drizzlyBear Kit...
+>You have access to following tools inside the drizzlyBear Kit...

 Bootstrap,
 Reactstrap,
 ReactSpring,
 Rimble,
 Web3

+>You have following Contracts embedded in the truffle box

+Tutorial Token (ERC20)
+Collectible Token (ERC721),
+Simple Storage,
+Complex Storage,
+Lottery Contract,
+2 Player Game Contract